dph0718/The-Weak-Four/README.md

-Choose a character.
+Choose a character.<br>
-Choose your opponent.
+Choose your opponent.<br>
 Hit the attack button.
-Again and again until you win or lose.
+Again and again until you win or lose.<br>
-If you win, you get to choose your next opponent.
+If you win, you get to choose your next opponent. <br>
-If you lose, you are told as much and the game is over.
+If you lose, you are told as much and the game is over.<br>